 It wasn’t only a shortage of dental tools and equipment that Ayham was grappling with, he also lacked most drugs and other basic medical supplies.
 Many of the materials he had, especially the ones he used for fillings, were way past their sell-by date.
 This meant that there were many dental procedures that he could not perform. […] Later that day, Ayham was back at the secret library having heard that some medical books had arrived that might be valuable for his dentistry work. […] He said that Ayham always seemed to get something useful from the medical books he read: “He reads everything he can about medicine and dentistry and never stops learning.
 Every day he gets better at his job.“p.
 134 & p.
 136

 Some other points that make “Syria’s Secret Library” stand out as a much better piece of writing than “The Book Collectors of Daraya” is the way the story is wrapped up.
 The author gives it much more space to unfold: he goes into more details of what exactly happened to the library after the entire population of Daraya was evacuated, partly to another Syrian town, Idlib.
 He makes the effort to investigate deeper what the future looked like for those who made that move, why their life there ended up being so different, even though both towns had a revolutionary spirit, taking a stand against the governmental forces.
 Most importantly, the author didn’t cross the line of drawing too many parallels between his own life and those of his protagonists, such as in the case of Delphine Minoui’s failed attempt to do so, which made her writing sound too self-centred (comparing terrorist attacks in Paris, Brussels and Istanbul with the war taking place in Syria).
-Mike Thomson also expressed his feelings about the dilemma of being a journalist, documenting on horrible situations, while being personally in a safe space in his life but he has managed to do so in a humble and genuine way.
+Mike Thomson also expressed his feelings about the dilemma of being a journalist, documenting on horrible situations, while personally being in a safe space in his life.
+He has managed to do so in a humble and genuine way.

 After that conversation, returning to my own life in safe, affluent London was not easy.
 I felt very uncomfortable. […] While I relaxed in front of my TV, or dined in a nice restaurant, they were being shelled, bombed and starved. […] The stark contrast in our two, so very different worlds, left me feeling like some kind of journalistic voyeur.
 Despite the knowledge that I was bringing their plight to the outside world, that feeling continued to haunt me.p.
 199